THE WESTWOOD FIRE DEPARTMENT RESPONDED TO TWENTY CALLS IN JANUARY 2024

 activation.
 A contractor working in the building set off an alarm system once and a citizen using a hair

 Three times the fire department responded to investigate incidents when citizens smelled natural gas.

 At these calls fire crews respond and check the area or building with meters.
 At one of the calls fire

 crews found slight gas readings, fire crews shut the gas to the building and used fans carried on the fire

 trucks to ventilate the area.
 At two calls no readings were found.
 Westwood Fire Department standard

 procedures dictate these incidents are turned over to Public Service Gas Company technicians for

 On two occasion the fire department responded for Carbon Monoxide (CO) alarms.
 Carbon monoxide,

 CO, is an odorless and colorless gas given off by improperly burning heating or cooking equipment.
 It can

-this nature are turned over to PSE&G gas technicians for further investigation.
+Fire department policy, the incidents are turned over to PSE&G gas technicians for further investigation.